Inquiry into the killing of Mr. Jamal Kashoggi

 In the process of implementing their mandate, Special Rapporteurs do engage with the UNSG, UNSC or other UN bodies.
 These UN bodies may be the subjects of Special Rapporteurs reports, communications and recommendations.

-I am not acting under the authority of the UNSG or the UNSC.
-I am acting under and in pursuance of a mandate given to me by the UN Human Rights Council in resolution 35/15.
-I implement my mandate and perform my duties and exercise my functions in an impartial and independent manner.
-My final report to the Human Rights Council may include recommendations addressed to UN bodies, such as the UNSC, UN HRC or UNSG.
+Dr. Callamard was not acting under the authority of the UNSG or the UNSC.
+She was acting under and in pursuance of a mandate given to her by the UN Human Rights Council in resolution 35/15.
+Dr. Callamard implemented her mandate and performed her duties and exercised her functions in an impartial and independent manner.
+Her final report to the Human Rights Council included recommendations addressed to UN bodies, such as the UNSC, UN HRC or UNSG.

-I believe that an impartial and independent assessment is required in order to establish the truth and ensure justice for Jamal Khashoggi.
-It is hoped this will help ensure accountability and transparency in this case and may open new avenues for the prevention and protection of the right to life in other cases, including of journalists and human rights defenders, and accountability for their killings.
+Dr. Callamard believed that an impartial and independent assessment was required in order to establish the truth and ensure justice for Jamal Khashoggi.
+She hoped tol help ensure accountability and transparency in this case and open new avenues for the prevention and protection of the right to life in other cases, including of journalists and human rights defenders, and accountability for their killings.

-The implications of this complex and significant case are so grave that they warrant examination by an independent, international team, so that the full truth be established.
-I hope that my mission will contribute to that endeavor.
+The implications of this complex and significant case are so grave that they warranted examination by an independent, international team, so that the full truth be established.
+It was Dr. Callamard's hope that her mission contribute to that endeavor.

-9. Who else is involved in the mission to Turkey?
-Are other UN bodies involved?
+Who else was involved in the mission to Turkey?
+Were other UN bodies involved?

-No other UN bodies are involved.
-I am heading the mission to Turkey which will include prominent legal experts and be supported by other experts in relevant technical and forensic matters.
-I will consult with a broad range of experts and stakeholders as I seek to validate the information and evidence we gather.
-I apply international human rights standards to interpret the implications of the case, in terms of States responsibilities and, where possible, potential individual criminal liability.
-In particular, the assessment will focus on the responsibilities that States carry specifically with regards to protecting the right to life of anyone, including journalists, human rights defenders, activists or others.
+No other UN bodies were involved.
+Dr. Callamard headed the mission to Turkey that included prominent legal experts and was supported by other experts in relevant technical and forensic matters.
+She consulted with a broad range of experts and stakeholders as she sought to validate the information and evidence gathered.
+The former Special Rapporteur applied international human rights standards to interpret the implications of the case, in terms of States responsibilities and, where possible, potential individual criminal liability.
+In particular, the assessment focused on the responsibilities that States carry specifically with regards to protecting the right to life of anyone, including journalists, human rights defenders, activists or others.

-I have informed the Kingdom of Saudi Arabia of the country visit to Turkey and its purpose.
-I have requested access to the Saudi consulate in Istanbul and a meeting with the Ambassador of the Kingdom of Saud Arabia in Turkey.
+Dr. Callamard informed the Kingdom of Saudi Arabia of the country visit to Turkey and its purpose.
+She requested access to the Saudi consulate in Istanbul and a meeting with the Ambassador of the Kingdom of Saud Arabia in Turkey.